smalls0098/gobley/docs/versioned_docs/version-0.2.0/tutorial/3-tutorial-native.md

 ---
-slug: /tutorial-jvm
+slug: /tutorial-native
 ---

-# Getting started (JVM)
+# Getting started (Native)

 Welcome to Gobley!
 Gobley is a set of libraries and tools that help you mix Rust and Kotlin, so you can focus on implementing your business logic.
-In this tutorial, you will learn how to embed Rust code into your Kotlin/JVM project using Gobley.
+In this tutorial, you will learn how to embed Rust code into your Kotlin/Native project using Gobley.
 If you have trouble setting up your project, please create a question in [GitHub Discussions](https://github.com/gobley/gobley/discussions).

 ## Prerequisites